dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Animal-Farm-George-Orwell/dp/0451526341/">Animal Farm (George Orwell)</a>
   1. <a href="https://www.amazon.com/Homage-to-Catalonia/dp/0008442746/">Homage to Catalonia (George Orwell)</a>
   1. <a href="https://www.amazon.com/Language-Instinct-Creates-Perennial-Classics-ebook/dp/B0049B1VOU/">The Language Instinct: How The Mind Creates Language (Steven Pinker)</a>
-  1. <a href="https://www.amazon.com/Stuff-Thought-Language-Window-Nature-ebook/dp/B000UZPIRA/">The Stuff of Thought: Language as a Window into Human Nature (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Anthem-Ayn-Rand/dp/1503250709/">Anthem (Ayn Rand)</a>
   1. <a href="https://www.amazon.com/Fountainhead-Ayn-Rand/dp/0451191153/">The Fountainhead (Ayn Rand)</a>
   1. <a href="https://www.amazon.com/Philosophy-Who-Needs-Ayn-Rand/dp/0451138937/">Philosophy: Who Needs It (Ayn Rand)</a>